 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pericoronitis may develop around one or more wisdom teeth.
 It typically happens when a tooth is still partially impacted (trapped) under the gum tissue.
-The condition is also more likely to develop around lower wisdom teeth, though it can affect upper ones, too.
+The condition is more likely to develop around lower wisdom teeth, though it can affect upper ones, too.

-Pericoronitis may be acute (short-term) or chronic (long-term).
+Pericoronitis may be acute (short term) or chronic (long term).

 Acute pericoronitis symptoms may include: